ReddIT-SA/PATExample/README.md

 **Read all the comments** in the code.
 I have tried as clearly as possible to spell out what each section of the code does.

 The **AssessmentManager** in the backend contains most of the backend comments as the other backend classes are fairly similar.

+## Project Docuementation
+See the Specification and Design pdf for an example on how to do certain parts of your design document

+Note the foloowing:
+#### Summary
+* Don't give a life story.
+* Spell out the app you want to create, what it will be able to do, what it will store in permanent storage.
+* Only have a little on why you want to do this (about 3 sentences).

+#### Program specs
+* This is what your program does per section.
+* DO NOT have specifics of the implementation.
+* Leave it in bullet point.
+* Do not talk about buttons or any UI components, just ask, "What must that section do?"

+#### Storage specs
+* What data is going to be used by your program?
+* Do you as a programmer generate the data? e.g. questions in a riddle game
+* Or is it only user generated data? e.g. the tracking of student marks.
+* List all the things that your program needs that is not code.

+#### Interface design (input and output)
+* List all UI components that you will use and the actions that they perform (all buttons, drop down lists, toggle buttons etc.)
+* Mention how certain front end components (UI) will be populated (where does everything that is not source code come from?)
+* Mention how the front end will pass data to the back end (where is all the data entered going to go).

+#### Program flow (processing and data storage)
+* Show in pseudo-code/plain English how the back end will interact with the permanent storage to populate the front end.
+* Write out all your important algorithms in this section.

 ## Tools
 Project is created with: